benjaminion/upgrading-ethereum-book/src/book.md

 Running through the calculations:
  - `total_active_increments`: the sum of the effective balances of the entire active validator set normalising with the [`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment) to give the total number of increments.
  - `total_base_rewards`: the maximum rewards that will be awarded to all validators for all duties this epoch.
 It is at most $NB$ in the [notation](/part3/transition/epoch#rewards-and-penalties) established earlier.
- - `max_participant_rewards`: the amount of the total reward to be givento the entire sync committee in this slot.
+ - `max_participant_rewards`: the amount of the total reward to be given to the entire sync committee in this slot.
- - `participant_reward`: the reward per participating validator, and the penalty per non-particpating validator.
+ - `participant_reward`: the reward per participating validator, and the penalty per non-participating validator.
  - `proposer_reward`: one seventh of the participant reward.

 Each committee member that voted receives a reward of `participant_reward`, and the proposer receives one seventh of this in addition.